Politics of Réunion: Regional Council composition

+Departmental Council composition

 Deputies

 Réunion elects seven deputies to the National Assembly for five-year terms.

 Senators

 Réunion elects four senators to the Senate for six-year terms.

 European Parliament

-Réunion participates in French elections to the European Parliament as a part of the Indian Ocean section of the Overseas constituency, which also includes Mayotte.
-Younous Omarjee, from Réunion, is one of the three MEPs representing the constituency.
+Réunion participates in French elections to the European Parliament.
+It was formerly a part of the Indian Ocean section of the Overseas constituency, before France reverted to a single constituency in 2019.

 Judicial branch

 The Judicial branch of the overseas département is run by the Cour d'Appel (Court of Appeals).

 International organization participation

 Reunion is a member in the Indian Ocean Commission (InOC) since 1986, and of the World Federation of Trade Unions.